RESEARCH METHODS FOR AIR TRANSPORT MANAGEMENT - 2025/6

 The teaching and learning strategy for this module is designed to encourage students to think critically about the different stages of the research process and to engage in evaluating the different research methods and techniques.

-1. Lectures delivered by the module tutor designed to develop an understanding of theory.
-Student-led class discussions of mini case studies and research scenarios to put theory into application and transform the acquired knowledge into practice.
+- Lectures delivered by the module tutor are designed to develop an understanding of theory and context.
+Student-led class discussions of mini case-studies and research scenarios during the workshiops put theory into application and transform the acquired knowledge into practice.

-2. Students are expected to support the work undertaken during each lecture by undertaking a number of independent learning activities:
+- Students are expected to support the work undertaken during each workshop by undertaking a number of independent learning activities:

-3. To support student learning of statistics, students will be divided into smaller groups and will be introduced to and trained on the basics of conducting quantitative data analysis using SPSS.
-Students are expected to support their learning by practising in their own time using the exercises and data sets provided by the lecturers.
+- To support student learning of data analysis and be introduced to the use of statistics, students will be divided into smaller groups and will be introduced to and trained on the basics of conducting quantitative data analysis using Excel and/or SPSS.
+Students are expected to support their learning by practicing in their own time using the exercises and data sets provided by the module team.

-• Students will be expected to actively engage in all statistics practical classes held in the computer labs.
+- Students will be expected to attend and actively engage in all class activities organised by the module team.

-• Not all elements of the curricula will be covered in detail in the lecture programme, students will be expected to find things out for themselves.
+- Not all elements of the curricula will be covered in detail in the lecture programme and students are expected to demonstrate initiative by finding information themselves too.

-• Students will be expected to prepare for all lectures by undertaking the pre-reading.
+- Students will be expected to prepare for all workshops by completing activities and readings circulated through SurreyLearn.

-• They should also read beyond lecture notes and the recommended textbook.
-A list of specific reading is provided but the expectation is that this represents a starting point for reading and not an inclusive list.
+- Students should also study beyond the module material provided and the recommended textbook.
+A list of specific reading is provided in the Module Handbook, but the expectation is that this represents a starting point for reading and not an exhaustive list.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.